 Exclusions: Virginia is able to receive electronic laboratory reporting messages in HL7 2.5.1.
 There are no exclusions for the ELR message for Virginia hospitals.

-For Meaningful Use (MU) Stage 1, providers must complete Steps 1-3, while in Stage 2 providers must demonstrate ongoing progress towards Step 5.
-Providers registered in the VDH Meaningful Use Registration System will receive acknowledgement of the VDH MU status they have achieved at the end of their reporting period.
-Statuses include Registered, Invited to Onboard, Testing and Validation, and In Production.
+For Meaningful Use (MU) Stage 1, providers must complete Steps 1-3 (Registration, Message Structure Validation, Connectivity).
+For MU Stage 2, providers must demonstrate ongoing progress towards Step 5 (Production).
+At the end of the reporting period, providers registered in the VDH Meaningful Use Registration System will receive acknowledgement, via email, of the VDH MU status achieved.
+VDH MU statuses are: Registered, Invited to Onboard, Testing and Validation, and In Production.

 Click on each step below to learn more.